 Naná Vasconcelos, the musician who created the performance, is acknowledged by many critics as the best percussionist on the planet.
 A Grammy winner in 2011, he began playing at age 12 with his father in a band in Recife, a city in Brazil’s Northeast.

-Approximately 40 students from the Guri Program’s percussion and choir classes were selected to participate in the performance.
+Approximately 40 students from the Projeto Guri’s percussion and choir classes were selected to participate in the performance.